danielrosehill/My-LLM-Prompt-Library-Public-Version-/by-prompt-type/templated-prompting/create-launchers.md

 ## Tips

-As always, specificity is key, which is why I volunteered the information that I'm using KDE Plasma (specifically) as it's not the default DE and the LLM will not know that that's what you're using without prior context.
+As always, specificity is key to succeeding, which is why I volunteered the information that I'm using KDE Plasma (specifically) as it's not the default DE and the LLM will not know that that's what you're using without prior context.

 ## Variables